Last fact-checked: 3 May, 2019

 Plants and wildlife is diverse and the arid soil is favored by cacti, shrubs and sagebrush.
 The Mexican giant cactus, the cardon, is unique to this area.
 Reptiles, mammals, birds, including golden eagles and ospreys, and marine life that includes blue, grey and humpbacked whales, as well as orcas have all made their home here.

 Visitors to the Baja California Sur are rarely stuck for things to do, whatever their interests or abilities.
 From browsing art galleries to riding the surf and everything in between it is a holiday paradise.
-If you are visiting for dental care you have plenty of options on how to spend your time pre and post treatment, just don’t forget to pack your sunscreen!
+You have plenty of options for dental care in Cabo San Lucas, or at one of San Jose del Cabo’s dental clinics, and lots of opportunities to enjoy your time pre and post treatment, just don’t forget to pack your sunscreen!

 Baja California Sur is the southern part of the Baja California peninsula, located in northwest Mexico, adjoining the US State of California to the north and Sonora in Mexico to the East.